Frequently asked questions

 Our meals are home-cooked in our own kitchens, and follow individual nutritional care plans developed by our in-house dietician in partnership with residents/families.
 Our kitchen staff prepare special meals for celebratory occasions and cultural holidays.
 Dining menus are on a 5-week cycle rotation and they are updated for Spring/Summer and Fall/Winter.
 For information on special events and gatherings, read the latest news here or sign up for email notifications by scrolling down on this, or any page on the website and filling out the form.

 The tenants who take part on the Senior Supportive Housing Program at the Three Links Manor receive a healthy, home-cooked dinner every night.
 The menu is the same as it is for our Three Links Care Centre and rotates regularly.

 Our recreational activity calendar is updated monthly.
 To keep up with special activity announcements and other happenings, read the latest news here or sign up for email updates.
 Many of our special events are open to family members.
-Questions about recreational programming and activities can be directed to the Recreation Department at 604-434-7211 ext 553.
+Contact us with any questions regarding recreational programming and activities.

 Also make sure to scroll down this page to see important links to local facilities and services such as hospitals, taxis and HandyDart.

 In addition to numerous shops, restaurants and other amenities in the vibrant and diverse Renfrew-Collingwood neighbourhood of Vancouver, there are beautiful parks and greenspaces, a public library, recreation centre and indoor pool, and various outdoor recreation areas a few steps away on either side of our buildings.

 A handy list of links can be found below, including support groups for burnt-out caregivers, tips on how to transition a loved one into care, and key resources like support for families dealing with Alzheimer’s and dementia.